ALL Metrics

 Geophysics to detect metals from fertile soils and plants

-The application of geophysics in detecting metals from fertile soil and plants has been demonstrated in various studies, including those conducted in Indonesia by several researchers from Institut Teknologi Bandung.6 Another instance from North China Plain, researchers have utilized geophysical methods to investigate the accumulation of heavy metals in agricultural soil and products, highlighting the relationship between the application of organic and phosphate fertilizers and the accumulation of cadmium, lead, copper, and zinc in the soil and agricultural products.7 This study underscores the significance of geophysics in understanding the factors contributing to metal accumulation in agricultural areas.
+The application of geophysics to detect metals in fertile soils and plants has been demonstrated across numerous studies, including work conducted in Indonesia.
+One study applied geophysical methods to assess the accumulation of heavy metals in agricultural soils and crop products in the North China Plain, showing how the use of organic and phosphate fertilizers influences the buildup of cadmium, lead, copper, and zinc.
+These findings highlight the importance of geophysical approaches for understanding the factors that contribute to metal accumulation in agricultural environments.1315

-Furthermore, this work has also shed light on the influence of soil heterogeneity on plant development and crop yield, as evaluated using time-series of UAV and ground-based geophysical imagery.8 This research emphasized the integration of multiscale and multitype soil and plant datasets to identify the spatiotemporal co-variance between soil properties and plant development and yield, showcasing the utility of geophysics in understanding the complex interactions between soil and plants.
+This work has also shed light on the influence of soil heterogeneity on plant development and crop yield, as evaluated using time-series of UAV and ground-based geophysical imagery.
+This research emphasized the integration of multiscale and multitype soil and plant datasets to identify the spatiotemporal co-variance between soil properties and plant development and yield, showcasing the utility of geophysics in understanding the complex interactions between soil and plants.16

 The applications of geophysics in Indonesia